timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 - Create a new empty database in Timescale Cloud.
 For instructions on installing Timescale Cloud, see [Install Timescale Cloud][install-timescale-cloud].

+- Check that you're running the same major version of PostgreSQL on both Managed Service for TimescaleDB and Timescale Cloud.
+To upgrade your version, refer to the section on [upgrading PostgreSQL][upgrading-postgresql].

+- Check that you're running the same major version of TimescaleDB on both Managed Service for TimescaleDB and Timescale Cloud.
+To upgrade from TimescaleDB 1.x to 2.x, refer to the section on [upgrading TimescaleDB][upgrading-timescaledb].

 ### Migrate schema pre-data

 Migrate your PostgreSQL schema pre-data from Managed Service for TimescaleDB to